-Excel is one of the most important tools for any growth hacker.
-Every single day you’ll have something to analyze in Excel, whether it is an onboarding funnel, a cohort analysis, a SEO/SEM campaign, or a simple budget.
+Microsoft Excel is one of the most important tools for any marketer.
+Every single day you’ll have something to analyze in Excel, whether it is an onboarding funnel, a cohort analysis, an SEO/SEM campaign, or a simple budget.

 That’s why you need to know Excel like the back of your hand.

 There are two ways you can learn Excel.
 You can choose between learning by reading the Excel functions from Microsoft’s website, and figure everything out as you go, or you can do a course that teaches you this.

 (You can also ask someone for help, but I assume you’re a lone wolf like me and prefer to learn things by yourself.)

 Although it’s free, I don’t recommend choosing the first option.
 While some functions are pretty straightforward, like the IF function, many others are way more complicated and need some explanation.

 If, on the other hand, you are going to choose the second option, I highly recommend you to do Infinite Skills’ course on Udemy (not an affiliate link).
 It’s $99, it’s pretty long, but it’s worth it.

 I did it myself, and it’s a great course, as it will introduce you to the most advanced and useful functions of Excel 2013.
 (You can also do the same course for Excel 2010.)

 However, you don’t have to follow the same path I did before you can even start to use Excel.
 You don’t even have to learn all the functions or features of Excel.
 You only need to learn the most important ones.